cheezgi/noteserv/README.md

 ###server

+*Note: Keep in mind that the Android client setup requires the use of Termux as your terminal emulator.
+I strongly recommend the pro version of this app to support the awesome dev.*

 The server setup must come first for `noteserv`.
 Install ssh and git if you haven't already.
 The package names may vary depending on your package manager or operating system.